HenryXiloj/demos-gcp/dataproc-cluster/README.md

 3. Permission Issues:
    - Problem: Insufficient permissions for service account
    - Solution: Verify IAM roles are correctly assigned

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details

-## Maintainers

-[Your Name/Team]

 ## Acknowledgments